amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 You may need to gather other pieces of metadata that MediaInfo collects.

 In that case, you'll need to figure out what that field's name is in `pymediainfo`.
 A good strategy for this, as for many questions, is to print out an entire `pymediainfo` report.
-So, for example, if we ask python to print out the “General” attributes, we’ll receive the following:
+So, for example, if we ask python to print out the stream attributes, we’ll receive the following:

 ~~~
 for item in media_list: